 Broken Links are bad for SEO.
 What is the best way to find broken links on your WordPress blog?
-There are many broken link checkers which will let you find broken links, and many paid SEO reports also which will help you identify broken links, but in WordPress it is easier.
+There are many broken link checkers which will let you find broken links, and many paid SEO reports also which will help you identify broken links, but in WordPress, it is easier.

+Though with a free ahrefs account, it is easier to find broken links for your website.
 I have been using the amazing Broken Links Checker plugin for quite some time since Panda updates became famous and it has helped us find and fix all broken links on our website.

-Check Broken Links
+Broken Links Checker

-Few months back, the first time we used the plugin it took several hours as it scanned across our entire site and you could continue to refresh and see how many links were broken and how many were redirects.
+A few months back, the first time we used the plugin it took several hours as it scanned across our entire site and you could continue to refresh and see how many links were broken and how many were redirects.

-There are many options about to optimize as per your schedule, with many other custom options.
-But as I continued to fix these urls, I realized it would take many weeks to fix up the entire site.
+There are many options to optimize as per your schedule, with many other custom options.
+But as I continued to fix these URLs, I realized it would take many weeks to fix up the entire site.